When to Travel to South Korea: Weather Breakdown by Month & Season

 November

-Overview of weather in Korea in November: Although it’s a tad chillier than October, November is still a good month to visit Korea.
-In early November, the autumn colours are still out throughout the country.
-They paint beautiful scenes wherever you go.
-The peak viewing time won’t last long though.
-Not long into November, the leaves start to fall in preparation for a long winter ahead.
-Another bonus to travelling in November is that it’s among the driest months of the year in South Korea.
+Although it’s a tad chillier than October, I still believe November is a good month to visit South Korea.
+In early November, the autumn colours are still out throughout the country, painting beautiful scenes wherever you go.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall